Attraction

 ATDW pixel

-The Yorke Valley Dam Project shares how generations have met this challenge — through an engaging outdoor display of equipment once used for dam building, water pumping, and land management.
-It also acknowledges the Narungga People who are the traditional owners of the land and how they cared for the water.
+The Yorke Valley Dam Project offers a fascinating glimpse into how generations have tackled the challenge of water management through an engaging outdoor display of historic equipment once used for dam building, water pumping, and land management.
+It also honors the Narungga People, the traditional owners of the land, and their deep connection to and care for the water.

-Initiated by the property's owners in 2017 and supported by Yorke Peninsula Council, government and local community groups, the site officially opened in 2020 as a Water Resource Information Centre.
-A steering committee, including members from local service clubs and the Maitland Progress Association, helped bring this vision to life.
+Initiated by the property's owners in 2017 and supported by Yorke Peninsula Council, government agencies, and local community groups, the site officially opened in 2020 as a Water Resource Information Centre.
+A dedicated steering committee, including members from local service clubs and the Maitland Progress Association, helped turn this vision into reality.

-Interpretive signage, relics from the past, and a walk to a scenic lookout invite visitors to reflect on the ingenuity and resilience of the region's communities.
-Whether you're passing through or exploring local history, the Yorke Valley Dam Historical Site is well worth a visit.
+Visitors can explore interpretive signage, historical relics, and a scenic lookout walk, all inviting reflection on the ingenuity and resilience of the region's communities.
+Whether you're passing through or delving into local history, the Yorke Valley Dam Historical Site is a must-visit.
+A celebration of water, innovation, and cultural heritage!

 Facilities